-Since the Councils consulted on three topic based initial options documents in January 2015, the strategic context which informs the emerging Plan has changed significantly.
-As a result the Councils have decided to undertake a comprehensive review for the new Joint Local Plan and any comments made in previous consultations will need to be made again if they are still relevant.
+The Councils previously consulted on three topic based initial options documents in January 2015, and a Regulation 18 Consultation Document in August 2017.
+All comments received during the 2017 Joint Local Plan Consultation have been taken into account in the production of the Plan.
+Any comments made in previous consultations will need to be made again if they are still relevant.

 If you have not previously made comments about the Joint Local Plan and wish to receive updates, please register for the Babergh and Mid Suffolk Joint Local Plan Consultation Portal:

 Motions were considered at the Babergh Council meeting on 23rd July 2019 and the Mid Suffolk Council meeting on 25th July 2019 that set out that each Council pledges to:

 Please also see the Councils support 2030 carbon neutral ambitions.